Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 Is your ice machine struggling to keep up, or are the cubes coming out small or misshapen?
 These are signs of inefficient ice production.
 The problem could be a cracked ice tray, which lets water leak out before it can freeze.
 Also, consider the age of your machine.
 Most ice makers last three to five years.
 If your unit is older and its performance is declining, it might be time for a professional service call to see if it’s a simple fix or time for a replacement.

-Unusual Noises or Cycles
+Listen for Strange Noises or Long Cycles

 Your ice machine should operate with a gentle hum.
 If you start hearing loud knocking, grinding, or buzzing, something is wrong.
 A knocking sound can mean water is frozen inside the supply lines.
 You might be able to solve this by carefully using a hairdryer on a low setting to thaw the line.
 However, persistent mechanical noises often point to more serious issues that require professional commercial services.
 Ignoring them could lead to a complete system failure.

-How to Fix Your Leaking Ice Machine
+How to Fix Your Leaking Ice Machine: A Step-by-Step Guide

 A leaking ice machine is more than just an annoyance; it can create slippery floors, waste water, and even lead to significant water damage over time.
 Whether it’s in your home kitchen or a critical piece of equipment for your business, a puddle on the floor is a sign that something needs attention.
 The good news is that you don’t always have to call for backup right away.
 Many common causes of